 Dammit.
 I was hoping for some sparks to fly in an unexpected and refreshing romance between the capable spy Maggie and charmingly befuddled scientist Richard, but no. We’ve got Nikolas.
 With his smoldering air of authority and dark, dashing good looks (enhanced by a scar on his chin, of course) you just know he’s the one destined to be on the receiving end of Maggie’s lingering glances.
 I’m holding out hope that something happens to take the story in an unexpected direction, but it’s a tiny hope.
 These books aren’t really known for bucking trends.

 Back to Nate.
-Alexandra and the men of the tribe decide to take Nate out riding to put him through his paces and see what he’s made of.
+Alexandra and the men of the tribe, with their expertise in American barn construction, decide to take Nate out riding to put him through his paces and see what he’s made of.
 This means challenging he and Three Bars Red to a race weaving through narrowly spaced trees, then to see who can ride to a stream, gather water, and ride back the fastest.
 The natives, all horseriders to an expert degree Nate can only dream of, totally kick his ass, taking trophies in the form of ballcap and silver belt buckle, but they still applaud his effort and skill.
 In fact, a recurring theme throughout this section is Alexandra noticing how Nate is fitting in a bit better than she is.
 I know the title of the book caught many a curious eye, but Cowboys and Cossacks aren’t really all that different, both living quiet lives on the plains with their horses and hard work getting them through the day.
 Nate’s fitting in fine, whereas Alexandra is thinking of her life outside.
 No, she’s not thinking about money and comfort, but rather the way someone can feel like they’re tied into and affecting the world as a whole instead of being tucked away in an isolated corner.
 Which is probably the draw that led her to the nuclear coding device and the big political play she’s planning in her head.

 This is where the book is at its strongest, in establishing interesting, deep characters, dropping them in a rich, thoroughly researched world, then finding ways to weave their motivations in and out of one another.
 Where it’s at its weakest is the espionage plot, which really hasn’t taken off yet at all (half way through the book by this point) and the forced inclusion of bodice ripping tropes.
 We’ve already covered the disturbingly forceful kiss.
 Give me a minute, and we’ll get to another eye-roller.